The management and development of the AONB depends on the many and varied projects carried out by the AONB Partnership.

 Projects are delivered and funded by a wide variety of grants or Government Funding.
 Many of the designated sites in the AONB are dependent on funds coming from areas such as Countryside Stewardship income to the Heritage Lottery Fund.

 The Solway Wetlands Landscape Partnership Scheme is a 4 year project funded by the Heritage Lottery Fund, covering the area north of Allonby, Wigton and Kirkbampton and Rockcliffe Marsh, incorporating the Solway Coast AONB.
-It is currently in its first year, the development stage.

 The project is the result of partnership work between Solway Coast AONB, Royal Society for the Protection of Birds, Natural England, Western Lake District Tourism, Cumbria Wildlife Trust and the Environment Agency, with advice from the Nation Farmers Union.
 As the project develops there will be further stakeholders in school groups, farmers and landowners, retailers and local community groups.
 By working with as many people as possible a legacy will be created that will ensure the future of the wetlands.

 Its aims are to:

 To meet these aims there are 4 interlinked projects:

 A £65,000 project to underground power lines along the Solway Coast in Cumbria was completed in December 2014.
 The region’s power operator, Electricity North West removed seven electricity poles and 750m of overhead power lines between Mealo House and Heatherbank in Allonby which have been in place for more than 60 years.

 The company, which has already removed 1.2km of overhead power lines in the area over the last year, worked alongside the Solway Coast Area of Outstanding Natural Beauty (AONB) and Natural England to successfully replace the power lines with around 800m of underground cable to improve views.